mrMetalWood/hyper-command-gifs/README.md

-# Hyper Command Gifs
+# Hyper Command GIFs

 Plugin for Hyper™ terminal.

-Enhances your daily terminal routine with gifs.
+Enhances your daily terminal routine with GIFs.
 Because why not.

 Currently the plugin matches for the following keywords in your commands: